 - Peppermint oil – Peppermint oil naturally possesses antimicrobial and anti-inflammatory, which may allow it to combat hair loss or dandruff caused by fungi or bacterial infections.
 Some studies suggest that peppermint oil may reduce hair loss by acting as a vasodilator (meaning that it may improve blood flow).
 Increasing blood flow to the scalp may provide hair follicles with more nutrients and oxygen which may promote hair growth and reduce hair loss.19

-- Biotin – Biotin is a B vitamin known to improve the structure of keratin, the main protein making up your skin, hair, and nails.9 Although we require further study to understand exactly how biotin works to support hair growth, research does show that biotin deficiency can result in thinning hair or hair loss.
+- Biotin - Biotin is a B vitamin known to improve the structure of keratin, the main protein making up your skin, hair, and nails.9 While biotin doesn’t block DHT at the skin level, it has a measurable effect on hair growth, making it a good option for people dealing with hair loss.
+Biotin deficiency can result in thinning hair or hair loss.
 Supplementing with biotin or using a biotin-enriched shampoo may thicken hair and support hair growth.10

 Many shampoos tend to include harsh, potentially harmful chemicals.
 The two main culprits here are sulfates and parabens.
 Sulfates refer to a detergent called sodium lauryl sulfate and sodium laureth sulfate.
 These compounds are harsh detergents that strip away moisture from the scalp.11